Are we done with object recognition? The iCub robot's perspective: Testing Off-the-shelf CNNs

-In Sec.~\ref{sec:ots} we observed that direct application of off-the-shelf CNNs to iCubWorld leads to poor performance.
-In this section we provide some additional details on the experiment that we reported in Fig.~\ref{fig:off-the-shelf}.
+In Fig.~\ref{fig:off-the-shelf} we observed that testing off-the-shelf CNNs to iCWT leads to poor accuracy.
+In this Section we provide details on this experiment and some qualitative explanations for the observed performance drop.